-Girls’ education is one of the most challenging tasks in Southern Sudan.
-As a result of conflict, poverty, lack of access, and other social barriers, less than 1% of girls are studying at the secondary level in Southern Sudan.
-Due to cultural factors in Sudan’s male-dominated society, most families keep girls at home to raise siblings and help with chores like fetching water or pounding grain.
+Girls’ education is one of the most challenging tasks in South Sudan.
+As a result of conflict, poverty, lack of access, and other social barriers, less than 1% of girls are studying at the secondary level in South Sudan.
+Due to cultural factors in South Sudan’s male-dominated society, most families keep girls at home to raise siblings and help with chores like fetching water or pounding grain.
 When girls do attend school, early marriages and pregnancy result in very high drop-out rates.
 A teenage girl is far more likely to be married than to be in school—families are given a ‘bride price’ on the wedding day, usually paid in cows.
 In a region wracked by poverty, this often represents the majority of a family’s income.

-The Foundation’s major focus at the Marial Bai Secondary School is to support and educate Southern Sudan’s future women leaders.
+The Foundation’s major focus at the Marial Bai Secondary School is to support and educate South Sudan’s future women leaders.
 To address some of the barriers to girls’ education and to provide a safe learning environment and an alternative to early marriage for female students, the Foundation constructed two girls’ dorms at the Marial Bai Secondary School in early 2010.
-The dorms accommodate more than one hundred young women—more female students than at any other high school in Southern Sudan.
+The dorms accommodate more than one hundred young women—more female students than at any other high school in South Sudan.

 The school’s female students will be the first of their generation to have the opportunity to graduate from high school.
 Special emphasis is being placed on increasing girls’ enrollment through programs such as mentoring, tutoring, parent outreach, and life skills training, to make sure the girls have all the support they need to stay in school and succeed.
 A dorm mother with experience in Kenya’s boarding schools was hired to look after the girls in the dorm.
 After consulting with the Marial Bai community, Valentino determined that this is a key component: parents need to know that their daughters will be safe and under the guidance of a woman everyone knows and trusts.
 Additional female teachers have been recruited to teach at the school.

 As the number of girl students increases, so will our boarding program.
-Through the work of the Foundation, Marial Bai is becoming one of the few centers in all of Southern Sudan where young women can strive to further their education and pursue professional lives.
-Girls’ education is the key to Southern Sudan’s future.
+Through the work of the Foundation, Marial Bai is becoming one of the few centers in all of South Sudan where young women can strive to further their education and pursue professional lives.
+Girls’ education is the key to South Sudan’s future.
 Research shows that investing in girls’ education can help decrease poverty, prevent disease, and lessen violence.
 When a woman prospers, her family prospers—when families prosper, whole communities prosper.

 GIRLS' EDUCATION AT A GLANCE